Written by: Bogdan Patru

 In the “Chapters” section look for your particular problem and click on it to be brought directly to the solution.

 This problem first hit the news when some users reported that they can’t access the internet unless they were also connected to IPVanish.
-Practically, the client became indispensable, and if they ever wanted to test the standard connection without the VPN on, they couldn’t.
+The client became unusable, and if they ever wanted to test the standard connection without the VPN on, they couldn’t.

-Apparently, this issue appeared when they shut down or restarted the device before disconnecting from the VPN.
-In order to prevent this from happening in the future, the solution is thus obvious.
+This issue appeared when they shut down or restarted the device before disconnecting from the VPN.
+In order to prevent this from happening in the future, the solution is obvious.

-Just don’t forget to close the client and disconnect from the VPN’s servers before logging your PC or phone off.
+Just don’t forget to close the client and disconnect from the VPN’s servers before logging off from your computer.

 As for how you fix the problem itself, you need to go in your adapter network’s settings and set everything there to automatic, including your DNS, IPv4, and IPv6 settings.